Thursday, 07 October 2021

 When does hearing voices become a problem?

-In many cases, the voices themselves aren’t necessarily a problem, but we do need to learn how to deal with them.
-There are many ways to cope with voices and learn how to manage them.
+In many cases, the voices themselves aren’t necessarily a problem.
+But we may need to learn how to deal with them.
+There are many ways to cope with voices and how to manage them.

 How can you support someone who hears voices?